zenml-io/zenml/docs/book/component-guide/model-deployers/seldon.md

 * `resources`: the resources to be allocated to the model.
 This can be configured by passing a `SeldonResourceRequirements` object with the `requests` and `limits` properties.
 The values for these properties can be a dictionary with the `cpu` and `memory` keys.
 The values for these keys can be a string with the amount of CPU and memory to be allocated to the model.
 * `serviceAccount` The name of the Service Account applied to the deployment.

-For more information and a full list of configurable attributes of the Seldon Core Model Deployer, check out the [API Docs](https://sdkdocs.zenml.io/latest/integration\_code\_docs/integrations-seldon/#zenml.integrations.seldon.model\_deployers) .
+For more information and a full list of configurable attributes of the Seldon Core Model Deployer, check out the [SDK Docs](https://sdkdocs.zenml.io/latest/integration\_code\_docs/integrations-seldon/#zenml.integrations.seldon.model\_deployers) .

 ### Custom Code Deployment